sjwines/hourofai/forest/forest3.md

 ## Data Collection - Checking for Overlap
 If the drone touches the data, then we want the data to randomly appear in a new location on the map and increase our score.
-We will practice abstraction here with a custom block, but inside of it, hidden is a programming concept called if/then conditionals!
+We will practice abstraction here with a custom block, but inside it, hidden is a programming concept called an if/then conditional!

 ---